 The short answer to all of those is “Yes” — and your online advertising strategy needs to reach all of your customers, whether they’re searching… surfing… or on social media.

-Check out this infographic for a quick overview on three of the best small business advertising ideas you can use to reach your local customers.
+Check out this infographic for a quick overview of where you should have ads online to reach your local customers.

 Find the advertising plan that’s right for your business